-The Best Candied Carrots Recipe
+Candied Carrots Recipe – Quick Facts

 How To Make Candied Carrots

 This is one of our favorite ways to turn a bag of carrots into an inexpensive side dish for family gatherings.
-Since these are candied, and therefore feel a bit more fancy, we usually save them for a special occasion and serve them alongside our ultimate beef tenderloin, at Christmas dinner alongside our holiday ham, or with our smoked turkey.
+Since they are candied, and therefore feel a bit more fancy, we usually save them for a special occasion and serve them alongside our ultimate beef tenderloin, at Christmas dinner alongside our holiday grilled ham, or with our smoked turkey.

 You can use whole carrots or baby carrots.
 Just note that cooking time will probably have to be adjusted for baby carrots since they’ll probably be a bit smaller than the whole carrot variety.

-Store leftovers in an airtight container in the refrigerator for 3-4 days.
+Store candied carrots in an airtight container in the refrigerator for up to three days.

-Made this easy glazed carrots recipe and loved it?!
 We would love it if you would take a minute and leave a star rating and review – it is also helpful if you made any substitutions or changes to the recipe to share that as well.
 THANK YOU!

 - Prep Time: 10 minutes